gilt/tech-blog/_posts/2017-12-30-presentations-we-love.md

 2017 was a year of growth and learning at HBC Tech.
 Our organization embraced new technologies and new ways of building application software.

-As the year comes to an end, let's recognize some notable technical presentations from the past twelve months.
+As the year comes to an end, let's recognize some notable technical presentations from 2017.

 ## Kubernetes Project update
 Kelsey Hightower ([@kelseyhightower](https://twitter.com/kelseyhightower)) at KubeCon 2017